 Stream Analytics supports a simple, declarative query model that describes transformations.
 To learn more about the language, see the Azure Stream Analytics Query Language Reference.
 This tutorial helps you author and test several queries over Twitter data.

-To compare the number of mentions among topics, we use a Tumbling Window to get the count of mentions by topic every five seconds.
+To compare the number of mentions among topics, you can use a Tumbling window to get the count of mentions by topic every five seconds.

-Change the query in the code editor to the following, and then select Save:
+Change the query in the code editor to the following:

 SELECT System.Timestamp as Time, Topic, COUNT(*) FROM TwitterStream TIMESTAMP BY CreatedAt GROUP BY TUMBLINGWINDOW(s, 5), Topic

 If didn't use